DynamoMTL/ship_fosdick/README.md

 shipper.call
 ```

+### Download

+Fosdick, once shipments have been shipped, deposit a text file back into the S3 bucket.
+There is a simple, rake runable factory that wraps the logic to do the following:

+1. Download the content from these shipment manifests.
+1. Parse this info into arrays of strings
+1. Utilize [specific parts of the array][1] to update relevant shipments
+1. Profit?

 ## Setup

 Most Solidus and Spree stores will be running Paperclip.
-This, at the moment relies on the 3 environment variables that should be set if running Paperclip:
+This, at the moment relies on the S3 environment variables that should be set if running Paperclip:

 ```
 AWS_ACCESS_KEY_ID